Quick/Quick/Documentation/en-us/DataDrivenExamples.md

     }
 }
 ```

 ### Tracing the line on errors

-Should you want xcode to trace the line when tests fail, you can add this, like so:
+Should you want Xcode to trace the line when tests fail, you can add this, like so:

 ```swift
 given(